 The store administrator exercises the function of supervising the product catalog.
 See Supervising the Product Catalog for more information.

-If the store uses the add-ons Volume Discounts and Coupons, the store administrator can help vendors set up volume discounts and coupons, respectively.
-For more info, see Coupons: Usage with Multivendor and Volume Discounts: Usage with Multivendor.
+If the store uses the Volume Discounts and Coupons add-ons, the store administrator can help vendors set up volume discounts and coupons, respectively.
+For more info, see Coupons: Usage with Marketplace and Volume Discounts: Usage with Marketplace.

 Task 3: Work on the orders